 God Given: Cultural Treasures of Armenia

-The first of the exhibits, valued at nearly $100,000, opened in conjunction with the Heritage Center and the State Museum’s grand re-opening on November 2, after a lengthy and beautiful expansion project.
+The first of the art exhibits, valued at nearly $100,000, opened in conjunction with the Heritage Center and the State Museum’s grand reopening on November 2, after a lengthy and beautiful expansion project.
 This exhibit, titled God Given: Cultural Treasures of Armenia, featured the work of traditional/folk artists Norik and Irina Astvatsaturov.
-(Their name in the Armenian language translates to “God Given.”)
-Norik, Irina, and their children came to North Dakota as refugees fleeing ethnic and religious persecution from Baku, Azerbaijan.
+(Their last name in the Armenian language translates to “God Given.”)
+Norik, Irina, and their children came to North Dakota as refugees from Baku, Azerbaijan, fleeing ethnic and religious persecution.

-The exhibit was augmented with an award-winning publication written by the NDCA’s folklorist, Troyd Geist, featuring Norik’s work.
-In addition, a short documentary created in partnership between the NDCA and Prairie Public will air repeatedly in the Heritage Center and State Museum’s new theater.
+The exhibit was augmented with an award-winning publication written by NDCA’s folklorist, Troyd Geist, which features Norik’s work.
+In addition, a short documentary created in partnership between NDCA and Prairie Public will air repeatedly in the Heritage Center and State Museum’s theater.
 The documentary explores Norik’s artwork in context of the upheaval in Baku and the contested Nagorno-Karabakh region between Christian Armenians and Moslem Azerbaijanis.
 Both the publication and the documentary are also titled God Given: Cultural Treasures of Armenia.